-LEDs are becoming more popular for home lighting.
-I’m sure you have heard the argument for LEDs over incandescent and even halogen bulbs: they are more efficient, brighter, longer lasting, they don’t produce much heat, they are easily controlled and programmed…the list goes on and on.
-LEDs come in extremely compact packages that are durable and resistant to shock, making it so they can be used in a variety of ways.
-One increasingly popular way is in strip lighting.
-Linear (strip) lighting has become very popular and is becoming an affordable option for home lighting.
-Buying LED strip lights might seem relatively straight forward, but there are actually many things you need to take into account to make sure you get the right type of light for your needs.
-Follow us through this post as we walk through the important factors for LED strip lighting and run through our full line of LED strips.
+One increasingly popular way is in LED strip lighting.
+Linear (strip) lighting has become very popular and is an affordable option for both commercial and residential lighting applications.
+Buying LED strip lights might seem relatively straightforward, but there are many things you need to consider in making sure you get the right type of light for your needs.
+Follow through this post as we walk through the important factors for LED strip lighting and run through our main LED light strip categories.

 Types of LED Strips

-Our LED Strips category is a broad category that includes all different types of LED lights that come in strips.
-Depending on how you plan on using the LED strips, you may actually need one type over the other.
-For example, our LED flex strips are better suited for outdoor and wet areas as they have a protective covering that make them waterproof.
-Below is just a brief description of each kind of LED Strip Light we carry, we will go into more detail on them later in this post as we do have multiple types of strips in some of these categories.
+The LED Strips category is a broad category that includes all different types of LED strip lights.
+Depending on how you plan to use the LED strips, you may need one type over the other.
+For example, IP65 LED flex strips are better suited for outdoor and wet areas as they have a protective covering that makes them waterproof.
+Below is just a brief description of each kind of LED Strip Light, this guide will go into more detail on them later as there are multiple strip options in most of these categories.

-- AC LED Flex Strips – Flexible strips that run straight from your outlet.
-Just plug in and they are ready to go.
+- AC Plug & Play LED Strip Lights – Flexible strip lights that run straight from your outlet.
+Just plugin and they are ready to go.
 These strips can run in much longer straight-run lengths than DC Flex Strips…all the way up to 150 FT!

-- LED Rope Light – Encased, omni-directional LEDs in the standard rope light packaging – very dim output meant for accent lighting, also plug & play!
+- LED Rope Light – Encased, Omni-directional LEDs in the standard rope light packaging – very dim output meant for accent lighting, also plug & play!

-When buying LED strips it is important to not only look at the length of the strip, but also the amount of LEDs in the length.
-Ideally, you should look for the strip lights that have the highest amount of LEDs per foot (meter, yard, etc).
-If LEDs are spaced too far apart across the strips they could produce spotty lighting instead of a clean line of light.
-It can be confusing as manufacturers use different units of measurement in order to advertise this.
+When buying LED strip lights, it is important to look at the number of LEDs per length.
+For brighter output and higher light quality, you should look for the strip lights that have the highest number of LEDs per Foot (Meter, Yard, etc).
+If LEDs are spaced too far apart across the strips they could produce spotty lighting instead of a clean, constant line of light.
+It can be confusing as manufacturers use different units of measurement to advertise this.
 My recommendation would be to stick to a certain measurement and then convert all other measurements to see what strips have the most LEDs per set unit of measurement.
-Below is a breakdown of LEDs/foot for our strips.
-Take note that this is not the only factor in determining brightness and light quality.
-Our LED Rope Light, for instance, has more LEDs per foot than our DC LED Flex Strips but they are dim LEDs and are much spottier than the Flex Strips, so always check on brightness of the LEDs as well which we go over in the next section.

 LED Strip Brightness